*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 You’ll also want to monitor stock availability in addition to prices, look at historical trends and averages, and set up alerts to notify you whenever a change occurs (keep your finger on the pulse of you, them, and everyone else).
 Pull what you need to succeed.

 Import.io provides you with everything you need, but doesn’t demand you understand coding or install complicated software.
-Cloud-based and user-friendly, you’ll be scraping valuable data before you know it – keeping a close and profitable eye on the competition – and revolutionizing your pricing strategy the 21st century way.
+Cloud-based and user-friendly, you’ll be scraping valuable business data before you know it – keeping a close and profitable eye on the competition – and revolutionizing your competitive pricing strategy the 21st century way.
 Just point, click, and save.

-Your prices are pivotal to your prosperity in the e-commerce palace.
+Your prices are pivotal to your company’s prosperity in the e-commerce palace.
 And your pricing strategy needs to pull data from your costs, your product value, the market demand, your cash needs, your competitor’s pricing, and more.
 It’s only with all of that duly collected and considered that you get the whole picture and can find and keep the pricing sweet spot.

 It’s not a set-it-and-forget-it scenario.
 Online pricing tends to be very fluid and in constant flux.
 Prices rise, prices fall.
-Ignore it, and you’ll lose customers, revenue, and reputation (which most would consider a bad day at the office).
+Ignore it, and you’ll lose customers, revenue, profit, and reputation (which most would consider a bad day at the office).